CiscoDevNet/thousandeyes-kubernetes-operator/docs/page_load_an.md

    ```
    The test will be removed from ThousandEyes dashboard.

-2. If we want to use test settings by default, we can add **thousandeyes.devnet.cisco.com/test-url** only to Service.
+2. You can add **thousandeyes.devnet.cisco.com/test-url** only to Service.

+   The test will be created with settings by default.

 Service: [**config/samples/annotations/service_pageload_default_settings.yaml**](../config/samples/annotations/service_pageload_default_settings.yaml)